How Do You Play NationStates?

 Welcome to my beginner's guide to NationStates, the government simulation game where you get to manage your own nation.
 Today we're going to talk about how to get started, and by the end of my rambling, you should have a good understanding of the game.
 Here's what we'll cover:

 How to Join the Game

 - Head on over to this site.

 - Start creating an account.
-You'll be asked to pick a name and decide several of your nation's traits.
+You'll be asked to pick a name and decide on several of your nation's traits.
 Don't worry too much about the nation details, as most of them can be changed later on.

 - After you fill this section out, you'll be presented with a survey of sorts.
 Keep in mind that the options you pick here will affect what kind of nation you start off with, so be careful!